The 44th Georgia Infantry Regiment mustered 1,115 men and suffered 350 men killed and 450 wounded in the course of the war.

 |May 26||Colonel Estes resigned due to disability from his wounds.
 Lieutenant Colonel Lumpkin was promoted to colonel, Major Peebles was promoted to lieutenant colonel, Captain James Beck of Company K was elected major and Lieutenant John Gentry of Company K was promoted to captain.|

 The 44th Georgia Infantry brought 364 men to Gettysburg and lost 18 men killed, 41 wounded and 16 missing.
 Colonel Samuel Lumpkin was wounded in the leg, which was amputated.
-Unable to be moved, he was captured when the army retreated.
+Unable to be moved at Hagerstown during the retreat to Virginia, he was captured.

 Captain John Calhoun Key of Company B was wounded in the thigh.
 Captain William Haygood of Company C was wounded in the arm, which was amputated.
 Lieutenant McKenzie of Company A was captured.
-Lieutenant Samuel Wilkins of Company A was mortally wounded.
+Lieutenants Samuel Wilkins of Company A and John Huie of Company G were mortally wounded.

 July 1.
 About 1 P. M. the Brigade formed line in the fields east of Oak Hill and skirmished with Union 2nd Brigade First Cavalry Division and aided Gordon’s Brigade in dislodging the Union forces from Barlow Knoll and their line from thence to the Heidlersburg Road.
 Then joined Ramseur and others in their attack upon the rear of First Corps which after a long struggle was compelled to retire from Seminary Ridge.
 The Brigade took many prisoners from the First and Eleventh Corps which it pursued to the southern borders of the town.

 July 2.
 Lay all day in the town on West Middle Street.
 After dark moved out to aid in a contemplated attack on Cemetery Hill.

 July 3.
 In line with other brigades in the sunken road southwest of town.